Pettersson-dev/Pettersson-dev.github.io/_posts/2025-09-03-finance-target-architecture-end.md

 - A **target architecture** for finance (ERP + reporting + data hub + BI).
 - To a **design blueprint** mapping capabilities, information, and technology.
 - And now to **execution strategies** that make the vision real.

-The journey does not end here.
-Finance architecture is a continuous evolution.
-The organizations that succeed are those that treat data as a product, align finance and IT around shared outcomes, and embrace continuous improvement.

-**Architecture is never “done.”** But with the right target, blueprint, and execution approach, finance can move beyond compliance to become a true driver of business strategy.